The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Method

-As we are interested in detecting extended CGM X-ray emission around galaxies, a key prerequisite is an accurate characterization of the eROSITA Point Spread Function (PSF) and its convolution with the galaxies' redshift distribution.
+As we are interested in detecting extended CGM X-ray emission around galaxies, a key prerequisite is an accurate characterization of the eROSITA point spread function (PSF) and its convolution with the redshift distribution of the galaxies.

-To obtain an empirical point source profile to compare to each galaxy sample, we repeat the procedure described in Sect. \ref{subsec:cube:stacking} with sets of detected X-ray point sources in eFEDS ('point source cube').
-We replace the galaxy positions (on sky) with positions of extra galactic point sources with moderately bright fluxes $10^{-14}<F_{\rm 0.2-2.3 keV}/[{\rm erg}\, {\rm cm}^{-2}\, {\rm s}^{-1}]<10^{-12}$ and {\tt ERO\_DET\_LIKE} $>20$, taken from the \citet{Brunner2021arXiv210614517B} catalogue.
-All other galaxy quantities are kept, in particular the redshift.
+To obtain an empirical point-source profile for comparison to each galaxy sample, we repeat the procedure described in Sect. \ref{subsec:cube:stacking} with sets of detected X-ray point sources in eFEDS ("point-source cube"). {Each galaxy is artificially moved to the sky position of an X-ray point source.
+To do that, we replace the galaxy positions (on sky R.A., Dec.) with that} of extra-galactic point sources with moderately bright fluxes $10^{-14}<F_{\rm 0.2-2.3 keV}/[{\rm erg}\, {\rm cm}^{-2}\, {\rm s}^{-1}]<10^{-12}$ and {\tt ERO\_DET\_LIKE} $>20$, taken from the \citet{Brunner2021arXiv210614517B} catalog.

 In doing so, we convolve the eROSITA PSF with the redshift distribution of the galaxy sample, and we obtain the shape of the radial profile expected if all sources were bright and point-like in the eROSITA images.
 Figure \ref{fig:psf:vs:redshift} shows how these empirical PSF profiles (in kpc) evolve as a function of redshift.
-The higher the redshift, the broader the point source profile is.
-We do not stack beyond redshift 0.3 to avoid a too wide PSF in kpc.
-At the mean redshift of the sample ($z\sim 0.2$), the half-width-half-maximum of the empirical PSF corresponds to about 60 kpc.
+The higher the redshift, the broader the point-source profile.
+We do not stack beyond redshift 0.3 to avoid an overly wide PSF in kpc.
+At the mean redshift of the sample ($z\sim 0.2$), the HWHM of the empirical PSF corresponds to about 60 kpc.